Wednesday, November 30, 2011

 Wooden Valley Winery

 Wooden Valley Winery is an extremely friendly, informal, family winery near Fairfield that exudes relaxation and good cheer.
 Tastings are complimentary.
-We tasted the 2010 Riesling, the 2008 Zinfandel, the 2008 Cab and, our favorite, the 2009 Petite Sirah.
+We tasted the 2010 Riesling, the 2008 Zinfandel, the 2008 Cabernet Sauvignon and, our favorite, the 2009 Petite Sirah.
 Prices were $12 to $17.
 There were quite a few sweeter wines that one could taste.
-They also had a fruitier red wine for those who do not usually like red wine, but we did not like it.
+They also had a fruitier red wine for those who do not usually like red wine, but we did not care for it after trying it.
 This would seem to be a winery that would be a very good introduction for those who are not interested in more complex, challenging and expensive wines.
 Even some who do not ordinarily like wine, might find some wine they like at Wooden Valley Winery.
 In addition to the very reasonable prices, this is such a friendly winery that it is difficult not to like it.
 They offer a 20% discount for wine club member, 30% by the case.

 Wooden Valley Winery